batiste/sprite.js/README.rst

     sprite.loadImg(src, <bool resetSize>)    // change the image sprite.
 The size of the sprite will be reseted by
                                              // the new image if resetSize is true.

-    sprite.remove()              // Remove the dom element if the HTML backend is used and
+    sprite.remove()              // Remove the dom element if the HTML engine is used and
                                  // enable the garbage collection of the object.